ztrnr/fullstack-example/api/jersey-example/README.md

-# steps taken for creation
+# Jersey

+A java framework

 idk m8 i just copy pasta and hope it works.